Shire withdraws FDA application for Fabry drug

 Shire had filed in November for FDA approval for Replagal, "in anticipation of a quick review process," the company said.

+The FDA said Shire has also decided to end that treatment program over the next few months, and the drug will no longer be available to U.S. patients.

+The regulatory agency said in a statement it was "disappointed," by Shire's action and is committed to working with Shire and any other company to develop new Fabry treatment options.

-Shire said the FDA did not express concerns over Replagal's safety.
-But recent interactions with the FDA have led the company to believe that the agency will require additional controlled trials for approval, Shire said.
+Shire said the agency did not express concerns over Replagal's safety.
+But recent interactions with the FDA have led the company to believe that it will require additional controlled trials for approval, Shire said.

 The company said the "likely additional studies would cause a significant delay, and an approval of Replagal for U.S. patients would only be possible in the distant future."